By handing out raffle tickets as the pupils come in.

 SIR ISAAC NEWTON – (the famous scientist)

-Was a Christian.
+Sir Isaac Newton was a Christian.
 He once built a model of the solar system to help him in his studies.
 One day one of his atheistic scientist friends asked him who had made the model.
 Newton replied that no one had.
-His friend told him not to be ridiculous to which Newton answered `If no one has a problem in realising that a model needs a maker, why was it such a problem when confronted with the real universe.'
+His friend told him not to be ridiculous to which Newton answered `If no one has a problem in realising that a model needs a maker, why was it such a problem when confronted with the real universe.’